dmokeeffe/Projects/README.md

-# python-learnings
+# all projects
-Code from Python learning
+All projects